vdsabev/overstate/README.md

 To call suscriptions when proxied, model functions should return (or resolve to) an object.

 ### `store.set`
-Merges some data into the store model at the root level and calls `update`.
+Merges some data into the store model at the root level and calls `store.update`.

 It's a built-in shortcut for this:
 ```js